Koenkk/zigbee2mqtt.io/docs/guide/installation/02_docker.md

 **IMPORTANT**: Using a Raspberry Pi?
 Make sure to check [Notes for Raspberry Pi users](#notes-for-raspberry-pi-users).

 ## Creating the initial configuration
-Navigate to the directory where you whish to store the Zigbee2MQTT data and execute:
+Navigate to the directory where you will store the Zigbee2MQTT data and execute the following command:

 ```bash
 wget https://raw.githubusercontent.com/Koenkk/zigbee2mqtt/master/data/configuration.yaml -P data